 Do you see what’s common about the information that’s still fresh in my memory?

 It’s that in both instances, the information was from a quiz.
 Frankly, it feels as if I’ve taken mental snapshots of those questions and their answers.

-In this context, let’s understand the impact of quizzes on learning, ways by which interactive quizzes can enhance learning, and the steps to create an effective quiz that can make learning effective for your learners.
+In this blog post, we’ll understand how to leverage interactive quizzes to enhance learning and the steps to create an effective quiz that can make learning effective for your learners.

 Let’s dive in.

 How to Enhance Learning With Interactive Online Quizzes

 Online quizzes are an effective way to enhance learning by engaging students in interactive and personalized activities.
 This section will explain how online quizzes can help students learn better.